Understanding Separation Anxiety

 Separation anxiety is rooted in attachment and the need for safety.
 It reflects a child’s difficulty tolerating separation, uncertainty, or perceived threat when away from a trusted caregiver.

-Separation anxiety may present as:
+Separation anxiety may look like:

-• distress before or during separation
+• Distress before or during separation from a parent or caregiver

-• difficulty attending childcare, school, or activities
+• Difficulty attending childcare, school, or activities without a parent

-• frequent reassurance seeking
+• Frequent reassurance seeking about safety

 Separation Anxiety in Children and Young People

-Separation anxiety is most commonly seen in early childhood, but it can also affect older children and adolescents.
-Families may notice:
+Separation anxiety is most common in early childhood, but it can also affect older children and adolescents.
+It may emerge or intensify after changes such as starting school, moving house, family stress, or illness.

-• difficulty settling once separated
+• Difficulty settling once separated from the parent

-• increased clinginess at home
+• Increased clinginess at home

-• fear of sleeping alone or away from caregivers
+• Fear of sleeping alone or away from caregivers

 At Chrysalis Psychology & Wellbeing, we work to understand what is driving the anxiety and support children to feel safer and more confident during separations.